 Protections for citizens

 If the government infringes the civil and political rights and freedoms in the New Zealand Bill of Rights Act 1990, it can be sued in court.
 A court may order the government to pay money in damages for infringements.
-If government infringement is clearly authorised by legislation, the judiciary may not strike down the validity of that infringement – though they may declare that it exists.
+If government infringement is clearly authorised by legislation, the judiciary may not strike down the validity of that infringement – but they may declare that it exists.

 Both the government and the private sector are prohibited from discriminating on specified grounds of human rights in particular areas of activity.
 Complaints about the operation of government may be made to Parliament and a variety of complaints agencies, such as the ombudsmen, the privacy commissioner, the Human Rights Commission and the Independent Police Conduct Authority.